About the Journal

 Focus and Scope

 The main aim of the journal is: 1. to broaden knowledge in the field of broadly understood Korea-related studies, 2. to develop co-operation between scholars and scientists researching into Korean humanities and social sciences, 3. to present comparative and interdisciplinary studies in this respect as well as 4. to educate and disseminate reliable information about Korea.
 The articles are peer-reviewed by two reviewers (double-blind review).
+The editors reserve the right to appoint a third reviewer in case of doubts.
 The reviews are stored in the journal’s editorial office.
 The editorial board reserves the right to publish selected articles without two reviews.

 Peer Review Process